a-zverev/16s-amplicon-processing/readme.md

 ## Intro

-This pipline offers first trying to standartize procedure of 16s amplicone sequences Illumina reads processing.
+This pipline offers first trying to standartise procedure of soil 16s amplicone sequences Illumina reads processing.
 Most operations performed by several libraries and covered in functions.
 There we will talk about most common way of analysis - but for tune or more details, please, feel